 I felt upset but I thought it was a normal process for any entrepreneur to be challenged.
 So I had to learn to be comfortable with it.

-The reasons were – JoeyWears was creating a male-targeted product and the majority of the investors were male.
-It was suggested that investors would find my co-founder more appealing because he was an Oxford graduate, male, caucasian and had an excellent work track record.
+The reasons were – JustWears was creating a male-targeted product and the majority of the investors were male.
+It was suggested that investors would find my co-founder more appealing because he was an Oxford graduate, male, Caucasian and had an excellent work track record.

 Since I was not a native English speaker, this would have thrown up a red flag for some of the investors.